Heavy-baryon chiral perturbation theory approach to thermal neutron capture on ${}^{3}{He}$

 \subsection{Cutoff dependence}

 We now turn our attention to the cutoff dependence.
-Table~\ref{tab:be_M_hen_cutoff} shows to what extent our results for the Av18+UIX wave functions change when the cutoff parameter $\Lambda$ is varied over a range $\Lambda=500\sim900$ MeV.
+Table~\ref{tab:be_M_hen_cutoff} shows to what extent the $hen$ matrix element ${\cal{M}}$ calculated for the AV18+UIX wave functions changes when the cutoff parameter $\Lambda$ is varied over a range $\Lambda=500\sim900$ MeV.

-Table~\ref{tab:be_M_hen_cutoff} indicates that the renormalization procedure of LECs ($g_{4s}$ and $g_{4v}$) plays an essential role in removing the cutoff-dependence.
-As a way of quantifying its effectiveness, we define the quantity \be R\equiv \frac{\calM_{\rm total}(\Lambda_2) - \calM_{\rm total}(\Lambda_1) }{ \calM_{\rm finite}(\Lambda_2) - \calM_{\rm finite}(\Lambda_1)}, \ee where the subscript ``finite" stands for ``finite-range term contributions", and it corresponds to a case where all the terms other than the contact term (CT) contributions are included.
-Perfect renormalization invariance would correspond to $R$=$0$.
+Table~\ref{tab:be_M_hen_cutoff} indicates that the renormalization procedure of the LECs, $g_{4s}$ and $g_{4v}$, plays an essential role in reducing the cutoff-dependence.
+As a way of quantifying this feature, we define the quantity \be R\equiv \frac{\calM_{\rm total}(\Lambda_2) - \calM_{\rm total}(\Lambda_1) }{ \calM_{\rm finite}(\Lambda_2) - \calM_{\rm finite}(\Lambda_1)}, \ee where the subscript ``finite" stands for ``finite-range term contributions", and $\calM_{\rm finite}$ corresponds to a case where all the terms other than the contact term (CT) contributions are included.
+Perfect renormalization invariance would correspond to $R=0$.
 It turns out that $R_{hen}=0.189$ for $(\Lambda_1,\,\Lambda_2)=(500,\,900)$ MeV.
-Thus the renormalization procedure of LECs has removed major part of cutoff-dependence, reducing the cutoff-dependence to about one-fifth of $\calM_{\rm finite}$.
+Thus the renormalization procedure of LECs has removed a major part of cutoff-dependence; the cutoff-dependence of $\calM_{\rm total}$ is about one-fifth of that of $\calM_{\rm finite}$.
 It is interesting to compare the above value of $R_{hen}$ with the corresponding quantity $R_{hep}$ obtained in a $hep$ calculation in~\cite{hep}.
-The $hep$ calculation in \cite{hep} is based on the same MEEFT strategy (but used a different method for obtaining exact solutions to the nuclear Schroedinger equations).
-Ref.~\cite{hep} reports $R_{hep}=0.137$ for a slightly smaller window $(\Lambda_1,\,\Lambda_2)=(500,\,800)$ MeV.
-Thus the previous $hep$ calculation~\cite{hep} is consistent with the $hen$ calculation in the present work, and this consistency renders further support to the $hep$ results in \cite{hep}.
+The $hep$ calculation in \cite{hep} is based on the same MEEFT strategy (but uses a different method for obtaining exact solutions to the nuclear Schr\"{oe}dinger equations).
+Ref.~\cite{hep} reports $R_{hep}=0.137$ for the slightly smaller window, $(\Lambda_1,\,\Lambda_2)=(500,\,800)$ MeV.
+Thus the previous $hep$ calculation~\cite{hep} is consistent with the $hen$ calculation in the present work, and this consistency provides further support to the $hep$ results in \cite{hep}.